-INTRO | mki x esledy
+INTRO | mri x estedu

-Hey there, thanks for buying this DIY-kit!
+Hey there, thanks for buying this DIY kit!
 We - Erica Synths and Moritz Klein - have developed it with one specific goal in mind: teaching people with little to no prior experience how to design analog synthesizer circuits from scratch.
 So what you'll find in the box is not simply meant to be soldered together and then disappear in your rack.

 Instead, we want to take you through the circuit design process step by step, explaining every choice we've made and how it impacts the finished module.
-For that, we strongly suggest you follow along on a breadboard - which is a non-permanent circuit prototyping tool that allows you to experiment and play around with your components.
-To help you with this, we've included a suggested breadboard layout in almost every chapter.
+For that, we strongly suggest you follow along on a breadboard, which is a non-permanent circuit prototyping tool that allows you to experiment and play around with your components.
+To help you with this, we've included suggested breadboard layouts in select chapters.

-Generally, this manual is intended to be read and worked through front-to-back, but there were a few things we felt should go into a dedicated appendix.
+Generally, this manual is intended to be read and worked through front to back, but there were a few things we felt should go into a dedicated appendix.
 These are general vignettes on electronic components & concepts, tools, and the process of putting the module together once you're done experimenting.
-Feel free to check in there whenever you feel like you're missing an important piece of information!
+Don't hesitate to check in there whenever you think you're missing an important piece of information.
+Most importantly though: have fun!